robert/robert.github.com/_posts/2100-01-01-yourself-happier-iphone-worse.md

 Friction can even feel good when you deliberately sign up for it.
 But there are limits.
 For example, you would definitely use your phone less if you disabled fingerprint unlocking.
 But for me this would be too much awkwardness, indiscriminately applied.
 Many of the things I use my phone for are life-enhancing; I don't want to make those more bothersome if I can avoid it.

 I wonder what an operating system built around a central principle of least distraction would look like.
-I wonder if there are any economic incentives that could ever produce such a product.
-Either way, in the meantime, the above techniques should help.
+In the meantime, the above techniques should help.
 Start at the top.

 [slack]: https://robertheaton.com/2016/08/23/how-make-slack-slightly-less-bad-for-you/
 [emails]: https://robertheaton.com/2018/08/20/how-i-kicked-my-email-compulsion/